ecbc0/note-math/item_en/volume_en.typ

     sum_(0 ..
 N) t_i ⋅ x_i \
     t_0 ,…, t_N in ℝ, sum_(0 ..
 N) t_i = 1
   $
-  #show "Δ": it => text(it, fill: rgb("#0056e1"))
+  #show "Δ": it => text(it)

   is a well-defined affine point, or rather the coordinate definition does not depend on the choice of origin.
 Let the coordinates of $x_i$ be $v_i$.
 Change the origin $v_i' = v_i + Δ$
   $
     sum t_i (v_i + Δ) = (sum t_i v_i) + (sum t_i) Δ = (sum t_i v_i) + Δ
   $
-  Regarding intuition, the simplest example is the proportional point of a straight line between two points #image("../image/affine-combination-1.jpeg", width: 30%)
+  Regarding intuition, the simplest example is the proportional point of a straight line between two points #html.elem("img", attrs: (src: "../image/affine-combination-1.jpeg", width: "30%"))

   Can be iteratively or decomposed e.g. triangle $t_1 x_1 + t_2 x_2 + t_3 x_3 <--> s_1 (t_1 x_1 + t_2 x_2) + s_2 x_3$.
 And the decomposition operation is commutative.
 And it can be decomposed into multiple $>= 1$ order

-  #image("../image/affine-combination-2.jpeg", width: 30%)
+  #html.elem("img", attrs: (src: "../image/affine-combination-2.jpeg", width: "30%"))
 ]
 #tag("affine-coordinate") $t_i$ can be considered as a coordinate based on the point $x_i$.
 Affine coordinates. *alias* Barycentric coordinates #tag("barycentric-coordinate")